Yannick Ngakoue Is Coming for Your Quarterback

 In that way, the draft-day snub has been a constant fuel so far in his career.
 A constant reminder that teams thought he'd wilt away at defensive end in the pros.
 That they deemed him too small.

 Campbell has been around long enough to know that if you're not a first-round pick in this league, it can take years to generate legitimate mainstream buzz.
-But this year, Year 3, though, he expects Ngakoue to be "discovered."
+But this year, Year 3, he expects Ngakoue to be "discovered."

 "This year," he assures, "everybody's going to know who he is."